 Maybe his parents were working all the time.
 Or maybe his parents didn't work at all.
 Maybe they were shooting up heroine in front of Harold and he felt like his life was pre-destined or planned.
 As a ten, eleven, and twelve-year-old, he subconsciously pushed his peers away by repressing his hopelessness, and he created a hard exterior or a "smell" which repelled other people.

 Dustin's Mother left him and his brother and sister with their Father, who was also an unfit parent.
 It makes me wonder how young kids deal or process this information about their parents, and how it unconsciously affects them in adulthood and throughout schooling.
 This kid didn't end up graduating high school with me either.

-When I was twelve, my best friend Emily and I would observe Dustin on the playground and take notes in our journal.
+When I was twelve, my best friend and I would observe Dustin on the playground and take notes in our journal.
 We would joke that Dustin had "the Stupid" but we were being ironic and really it was just a cover up for how I felt about Dustin.

 Years later, actually the first couple of days of our Freshmen year, Dustin and I made it clear we liked one another.
 He was a poor smart kid, and I was another lower class smart kid.
 I think our feelings lasted about a week until I found a new prospect.